 - Bright red and swollen tongue

 - Weakness or confusion

 - Refusal to walk

-Two of the most common causes of heatstroke in dogs is vigorous exercise in warm weather and dogs that are left in a car on a hot day.
+Two of the most common causes of heatstroke in dogs are vigorous exercise in the summer heat and dogs left in a hot car.

-So here are our dog dos and don’ts of enjoying your dogs in hot weather.
+So here are our summer safety tips for enjoying your dogs in hot weather.

-- Walk your dog early in the morning or late at night when it’s cooler.
+- Walk your dog early morning or late at night when it’s cooler.

 - Limit the amount of running around your dog does.
-If your dog loves to chase a ball put it away until the weather cools down.
+If your dog loves to chase a ball, put it away on hot days.